emekdahl/airflow-training/notes/essentials.md

 - do we have multiple node arch? what do we use to queue tasks?
 - do we have multiple schedulers?
+- do we have default waiting periods for webserver and scheduler?

 ## What is Airflow?